yrdenoth/WitcherXMLEditor/README.md

 1. Launch the program (`WitcherXMLEditor.exe`).
 2. Use the **File -> Open Folder...** menu to select the folder containing the XML files you wish to edit.
-    *   *(Note: I include unpacked base game .xml files in the program package.
-You can use them by pointing the editor to the `xml_uncooked` folder included with the editor.)*
 3. Select the **Abilities** or **Items** tab on the left.
 4. Use the **Filter...** box or scroll the list to find the entry you want to modify.
 Click on it.
 5. The details for the selected entry will appear in the right-hand pane.